CFCC/TurboPuppet/README.md

 2) Device class (ex: ```profile::cfcc::camper```)
 3) Access profile (ex: ```profile::access::camper```)

 These are the basic building blocks of a role.
 Everything else comes afterward.
+These are defined for camper roles in the ```role::camper``` class.

 ### Profiles
 Profiles are a single logical unit for a feature.
 Profiles can include